mixinmax/Turing-Oath/Oath.md

 4. I swear to release and remove personal user information at their request.

-5. I swear to provide transparency to users regarding activities carried out using their information.

 ### 2. Security

 1. I swear to responsibly disclose any and all software vulnerabilities that come to my attention so that they may be fixed.